The 3 Keys to Data Functionality in Product Analytics

 Key #1: Accuracy

-Accuracy is a measure of how closely the data in your product analytics system matches the data in the outside world (or potentially your existing system of record).
+Accuracy is a measure of how closely the data in your system matches the data in the outside world (or potentially your existing system of record).
 If your data isn’t accurate, then the answers that you produce won’t be correct, and your team will quickly lose trust in that system.

 I think the big thing people miss here is assuming that their data is correct until proven wrong, which inevitably results in someone looking like a fool.
 That’s why it’s important to come up with a framework for explicitly measuring and verifying the data that you load into your product analytics system.
 If you have an existing Redshift warehouse that your data analysts use, you need to make sure that your product analytics system matches that source of record.
 Whenever that analysis shows discrepancies, you need to be able to explain or correct them.
 If you can’t ensure that your data is accurate, then you can’t use the data.